 Camp Lejeune Water Contamination Lawsuit

 Camp Lejeune is a Marine Corps Base located in Jacksonville, North Carolina.
-The largest Marine Corps base on the East Coast, it has been home to many millions of servicemembers and their families since it was established in 1941.
+Established in 1941, it is the largest Marine Corps base on the East Coast.
+As such, it has been home to many millions of servicemembers and their families.
 It is also the site of one of the worst water contamination cases and government cover-ups in U.S. history.

 In the 1970s, the Environmental Protection Agency labeled the base as a “major polluter,” as the water was found to be laced with chemicals at levels that were 240 to 3400 times more than safety standards allow.
 Despite a 1974 base order requiring safe disposal of solvents, these chemicals were dumped and buried near base wells for years.
 Even after water contamination was identified in 1980, the pollution still continued.
 Government officials covered up this illegal dumping for years, and skirted attempts to reveal the truth.